Owner, Digital Maddox LLC

 - Evaluated technologies for proposals covering the innovation theme.

-- Implemented OGC web service harvesting to use as updates for foundation GEOINT layers.
+- Designed and implemented OGC web service harvesting to use as updates for foundation GEOINT layers.

 Federal Bureau of Investigation